PART 6

 Every golf club has its own size, shape, and purpose, grouped by how they function across the course.
 On the tee box, the driver launches with low loft and demands deep lower core stability.
 On the fairway, woods and irons compress the ball with rhythm and timing, guided by the middle core.
 In the bunker, wedges with steep loft angles cut through sand, requiring lower core anchoring and upper core finesse.
 On the green, the putter rolls the ball with minimal loft, relying on upper core posture to keep the stroke quiet.
 Each club has a specific function, timing, and purpose.
 Understanding when to use them and how to let the right segment of your core fire is the essence of Tilt Golf.

-Using the Inward / Outward Protocol, we identify why specific clubs fail when the wrong segment fires.
+Using the Inward and Outward Protocol, we identify why specific clubs fail when the wrong segment of the core is engaged.

-- The Wood/Driver Leak: If the Lower Core is soft, the massive speed of the driver pulls the spine out of alignment.
-You lose your ground and the launch becomes erratic.
+The Wood/Driver Leak: If the Lower Core is soft, the massive speed of the driver pulls the spine out of alignment.
+You lose your ground and the launch becomes erratic because you cannot control the high horizontal ground reaction forces.

-- The Iron/Hybrid Leak: If the Middle Core fails to drive rotation, you lose rhythm and timing.
-The strike feels weak because you cannot compress the ball.
+The Long Iron/Hybrid Leak: If the Middle Core fails to drive rotation, you lose rhythm and timing.
+The strike feels weak because you cannot generate the necessary descending blow and forward shaft lean required to compress the ball.

-- The Putter Leak: If the Upper Core is loose, the hands and wrists "speak" too loudly, destroying the quiet command needed to roll the ball smoothly.
+The Putter Leak: If the entire Core Brace is lost, the hands and wrists take over.
+This leads to a breakdown in posture and a lack of consistency in the putting stroke, destroying the quiet command needed to roll the ball smoothly.

 To achieve Core Ignition, fire the specific region designed for that club’s personality.